zaphoyd/websocketpp/readme.txt

-Experimental 0.3.x branch of WebSocket++
+WebSocket++ 0.3.x branch

+This branch is no longer "experimental".
+It represents the current edge release of the WebSocket++ library.
+The API of 0.3.x has some significant changes from 0.2.x, so care should be taken when upgrading.

+This branch's API is relatively stable now.
+Features implimented so far are unlikely to change (except where explicitly noted).
+New features will be added regularly until parity with the 0.2 branch is reached.

-This branch really is experimental and should not be used as the basis for any serious projects.
-Its API is likely to change rapidly in the next few weeks.
+This is the preferred branch for new projects, especially those that involve multithreaded servers.
+It is better tested and documented.
+The 0.3.x API will be the basis for the 1.0 release.

+NOTE: 0.3.x is presently server only.
+The client role has not been completed yet.

 Complete & Tested:
 - Server role passes all Autobahn v0.5.9 test suite tests strictly
 - Streaming UTF8 validation
+- random number generation
+- iostream based transport
+- C++11 support
+- LLVM/Clang support
+- GCC support

-Implimented but needs more testing
+Implimented, needs more testing
 - TLS support
 - echo_server & echo_server_tls
 - External io_service support